Signatures of human-like processing in Transformer forward passes: Details of model-derived metrics

-Next, we consider the model's confidence in the correct answer, \emph{relative to} an alternate answer.
-In our experiments, this alternate answer is an intuitively salient (but incorrect) answer.
-We measure the relative confidence at a given layer \hiddenlayer as the difference in log probability between the correct answer \correctanswer and intuitive answer \intuitiveanswer, conditioned on the context \context:
+Next, we consider the model's confidence in the correct answer, \emph{relative to} an alternate incorrect answer.
+We measure the relative confidence at a given layer \hiddenlayer as the difference in log probability between the correct answer \correctanswer and incorrect answer \intuitiveanswer, conditioned on the context \context:

 The output measure of relative confidence is the log probability difference at the final layer (\outputmeasure{$\Delta$LogprobFinal}).
 For processing measures, we obtained three metrics based on the curve formed by the logprob differences.
-First, we computed two AUC-based metrics: the area \emph{above} 0 (\processmeasure{$\Delta$LogprobAUC+}), which measures the amount of ``time'' and confidence with which the model preferred the correct answer \correctanswer, and the area \emph{below} 0 (\processmeasure{$\Delta$LogprobAUC-}), which measures the amount of ``time'' and confidence with which the model preferred the intuitive answer \intuitiveanswer.
+First, we computed two AUC-based metrics: the area \emph{above} 0 (\processmeasure{$\Delta$LogprobAUC+}), which measures the amount of ``time'' and confidence with which the model preferred the correct answer \correctanswer, and the area \emph{below} 0 (\processmeasure{$\Delta$LogprobAUC-}), which measures the amount of ``time'' and confidence with which the model preferred the incorrect answer \intuitiveanswer.
 Note that these two quantities are not redundant---they could both be high, both be low, or one could be high while the other is low.
-Finally, we computed the layer at which we see the largest increase in the log probability difference between the correct and intuitive answers (\processmeasure{$\Delta$LogprobLayer}).
+Finally, we computed the layer at which we see the largest increase in the log probability difference between the correct and incorrect answers (\processmeasure{$\Delta$LogprobLayer}).